Controversies of Nestlé: Baby formula marketing (1970s–present)

 In May 2011, nineteen Laos-based international NGOs, including Save the Children, Oxfam, CARE International, Plan International, and World Vision launched a boycott of Nestlé with an open letter.
-Among other unethical practices, they criticised a failure to translate labelling and health information into local languages and accused the company of giving incentives to doctors and nurses to promote the use of infant formula.
+Among other unethical practices, they criticized a failure to translate labeling and health information into local languages and accused the company of giving incentives to doctors and nurses to promote the use of infant formula.
 Nestlé denied the claims and responded by commissioning an audit, carried out by Bureau Veritas, which concluded that "the requirements of the WHO Code and Lao PDR Decree are well embedded throughout the business" but that they were violated by promotional materials "in 4% of the retail outlets visited".

 Ernest W. Lefever and the Ethics and Public Policy Center were criticized for accepting a $25,000 contribution from Nestlé while the organization was in the process of developing a report investigating medical care in developing nations which was never published.
 It was alleged that this contribution affected the release of the report and led to the author of the report submitting an article to Fortune magazine praising the company's position.

 Nestlé has been under investigation in China since 2011 over allegations that the company bribed hospital staff to obtain the medical records of patients and push its infant formula to increase sales.
 This was found to be in violation of a 1995 Chinese regulation that aims to secure the impartiality of medical staff by banning hospitals and academic institutions from promoting instant formula to families.
 As a consequence, six Nestlé employees were given prison sentences between one and six years.

-Forced labour, modern slavery and child labour
+Forced labor, modern slavery and child labor

-Slavery and child labour in the cocoa industry
+Slavery and child labor in the cocoa industry

-Multiple reports have documented the widespread use of child labour in cocoa production, as well as slavery and child trafficking, throughout West African plantations, on which Nestlé and other major chocolate companies rely.
+Multiple reports have documented the widespread use of child labor in cocoa production, as well as slavery and child trafficking, throughout West African plantations, on which Nestlé and other major chocolate companies rely.
 According to the 2010 documentary, The Dark Side of Chocolate, the children working are typically 12 to 15 years old.
-The Fair Labor Association has criticised Nestlé for not carrying out proper checks.
+The Fair Labor Association has criticized Nestlé for not carrying out proper checks.

-In 2005, after the cocoa industry had not met the Harkin–Engel Protocol deadline for certifying that the worst forms of child labour (according to the International Labour Organization's Convention 182) had been eliminated from cocoa production, the International Labor Rights Fund filed a lawsuit in 2005 under the Alien Tort Claims Act against Nestlé and others on behalf of three Malian children.
+In 2005, after the cocoa industry had not met the Harkin–Engel Protocol deadline for certifying that the worst forms of child labor (according to the International Labor Organization's Convention 182) had been eliminated from cocoa production, the International Labor Rights Fund filed a lawsuit in 2005 under the Alien Tort Claims Act against Nestlé and others on behalf of three Malian children.
 The suit alleged that children were trafficked to Ivory Coast, forced into slavery, and experienced frequent beatings on a cocoa plantation.
 In September 2010, the U.S. District Court for the Central District of California determined corporations cannot be held liable for violations of international law and dismissed the suit.
 The case was appealed to the U.S. Court of Appeals.
 The Ninth Circuit Court of Appeals reversed the decision.
 In 2016, the U.S. Supreme Court declined to hear Nestlé's appeal of the Ninth Circuit's decision.